gnolang/gno/docs/how-to-guides/creating-grc20.md

 ```

-In this code preview, we have:
+In this code preview, we will:
-- Defined a new local variable `mytoken` and assigned that the type of
+- Defines a new token variable (local), `mytoken`, and assigns it to a
-pointer to `grc20.AdminToken`,
+pointer, `grc20.AdminToken`,
-- Defined and set the value of local variable `admin` to point to a specific
+- Defines and sets the value of an administrator variable (local), `admin`, to point to a specific
 address of type `std.Address`,
-- Initialize `mytoken` as a new GRC20 token, and set its name, symbol, and
+- Initializes `mytoken` as a new GRC20 token, and set its name, symbol, and
 decimal values,
-- Minted 1 million units of `My Token` and to the admin's address.
+- Mint 1 million units of `My Token` and assign them to the admin's address.

 ## 2. Adding token functionality